-Our goal in the education of future Data Scientists is to instil Data Acumen.
-This requires exposure to key concepts in data science, real-world data and problems that can reinforce the limitations of tools, and ethical considerations that permeate many applications.
+Our goal in the education of future Data Scientists and Decision Scientists is to instill Data Acumen.
+This requires exposure to key concepts in Data Science, real-world data and business problems that can reinforce the limitations of tools, and ethical considerations that permeate many applications.

-To that end, the courses offered by the School of Computational and Data Sciences will focus on instilling knowledge from multiple disciplines—notably, mathematical, statistical, and computational foundations—and training in data acquisition, modelling, management and curation, data visualization, workflow and reproducibility, communication and teamwork, domain-specific considerations, and ethical problem-solving.
+To that end, the programs offered by the School of Computational and Data Sciences will focus on instilling knowledge from multiple disciplines—notably, mathematical, statistical, and computational foundations—and training in data acquisition, modeling, management and curation, data visualization, design thinking, behavioral sciences, workflow and reproducibility, communication and teamwork, domain-specific considerations, data ethics and business problem-solving.

 Vidyashilp lives by its key attributes and works to translate these attributes onto its graduates as well.

 The unique "VU Experience" aims to create graduates who are: